msinnl/msinnl.github.io-src/content/pages/bilevel.md

 > ./bilevel -help

-For the instance format, see below.
-The software is for academic purposes only, see also the license-file in the provided zipfile.
+For the instance format, see below (or the file readme.md in the provided zipfile).
+The software is for academic purposes only, see also the file license.md in the provided zipfile.

 ## Instances